-Today when weather strikes, phone companies wheel out “COWS” (cell on wheels) and “COLTS” (cell on light trucks).
-Certainly they’re trying, but with demand being what it is, that’s the internet equivalent of tossing paper towels at hurricane victims.
+When weather strikes, phone companies wheel out “COWS” (cell on wheels) and “COLTS” (cell on light trucks).
+Certainly they’re trying, but with demand being what it is, that’s the internet equivalent of paper towels for hurricane victims.

-Disaster recovery means catastrophic losses have already occurred.
+Disaster recovery doesn’t prevent catastrophic losses, it follows them.
 Achieving internet resilience means the solution is baked-in, seamless and part of the primary fabric of internet infrastructure.
 It’s available all the time, especially when we need it.

 So, what *is* the solution?

-- Backed by generators or microgrids for indefinite operation.
+- Backed by power generators or microgrids for indefinite operation.

 - Updated with new specifications for climate change.

 Internet resilience uses certified climate-proof hardware and installation practices, bypassing terrestrial fiber and the electric grid to connect a client from their rooftop to the safety of a secure, hurricane-rated internet data center.
 Once there, it’s like arriving at an airport where you’ve got a myriad of available routes to continue your journey.

-To learn more about the wireless tech, what it consists of and how it’s deployed, check out my white paper.
+For more on the wireless tech, what it consists of and how it’s deployed, check out my white paper.